marc3gomes/ModernWebCourse/README.md

 And also maintain an environment of easy access for future consultations.

+Esse repositório contem mais de um curso.

 > Please feel free to contribute better solutions to all content exposed in this repository.
 Mainly English, I'm still learning.

 ---

 ### Purpose of the Course

-Introduction to the JavaScript language, addressing initial questions to the extremely advanced.
+Introduction to the JavaScript, HTML and CSS language, addressing initial questions to the extremely advanced.

 Therefore, even experienced users can extract important concepts.

-*Course completed in 2019*

 ### Studied subjects